broxus/octusbridge-contracts/docs/litepaper.md

 ## Arbitrary events support

 As mentioned previously, the main function of TON Bridge V1 is to transfer tokens between FreeTON and Ethereum.
 In the new version, we added support for arbitrary events.
 This means that Bridge V2 can be used for building cross-chain Dapps of any variation.
-In layman’s terms, the event configuration is as follows: “(network, target event) -> (network, action)”.
+In layman’s terms, the event configuration is as follows: `(network, target event) -> (network, action)`.
 For example, token transfer event configurations are as follows:

-(FreeTON, withdraw Dai to Ethereum) -> (Ethereum, release Dai)(Ethereum, lock Dai) -> (FreeTON, mint Dai) Bridge V2 has no limitations on the types and number of connected event configurations.
+- (FreeTON, withdraw Dai to Ethereum) -> (Ethereum, release Dai)
+- (Ethereum, lock Dai) -> (FreeTON, mint Dai)

+Bridge V2 has no limitations on the types and number of connected event configurations.
 For example, the target event could be an update of the Chainlink rate, and the action would be a swap on a decentralized exchange in the FreeTON network.
-Adding a custom event occurs through a special DAO proposal and does not require updating the relay node.
+Adding a custom event configuration occurs through a special DAO proposal and does not require updating the relay node.

 # Disclaimer